kircherlab/MPRAsnakeflow/docs/config.rst

         :alignment_start (bwa):
             Defines the :code:`min` and :code:`max` of the start of the alignment in an oligo.
 When using adapters you have to set basically the length of the adapter.
 Otherwise 1 will be the choice for most cases.
 We also recommend to vary this value a bit because the start might not be exact after the adapter.
 E.g. by +-1.
         :min_mapping_quality (bwa):
             (Optinal) Defines the minimum mapping quality (MAPQ) of the alinment to an oligo.
-When using oligos with only 1bp difference it is recommended to set it to 0.
-Otherwise the default value of 1 is recommended.
+When using oligos with only 1bp difference it is recommended to set it to 1.
+For regions only with larger edit distances 30 or 40 might be a good choice.
+Default is 1.
         :sequence_length (exact):
             Defines the :code:`sequence_length` which is the length of a sequence alignment to an oligo in the design file.
 Only one length design is supported.
         :alignment_start (exact):